How to Care for Cherry Tomatoes from Your Balcony

 Sowing time

-Do it early in spring if you live somewhere that doesn’t get much sunlight, like the North.
-This year, I sowed my first seeds in early April, and I had the first fruits in early August.
+Do it early in spring if you live somewhere that doesn’t have a long, hot summer, like Northern Europe.
+This year, I sowed my first seeds in early April and had the first fruits in early August.
 Some of my fruits didn’t become ripe by late September, and with much less sunlight, they never did.
-Next year, I plan to start in March, maybe sowing indoor first to give them a head start.
+Next year, I plan to start in March, maybe sowing indoors first to give them a head start.

-If you live in the sunny south, it’s a different story.
-My Dad even sows seeds in August and still have fruits before the dark days come.
+If you live in the sunny South, it’s a different story.
+My Dad even sows tomato seeds in August in Hanoi, and they still have fruits before the dark days come.

 Sunlight

 The more sunlight the plants have, the sweeter the fruits are.
-That means putting tomato plants in the spot with the most sunlight for the longest time in the day.
-That also mean trimming off leaves that cover young fruits.
+That means putting tomato plants in the spot with sunlight for most hours of the day.
+That also means trimming off leaves that cover young fruits.

 Water

 Give tomatoes plenty of water.
 It makes sense as the fruits are full of water, right?
-If you see nasty cracks on the beautiful shiny round surface, it indicates that you didn’t water your plants enough.
+Seeing nasty cracks on the beautiful, shiny, round surface indicates that you either watered too little or too irregularly.

 Support

-Support your plants when they grow and especially when it’s fruiting.
-There are many ways of designing your supporting system, depending on the space you have.
-If your balcony doesn’t have a lot of sunlight, a fan-training trellis is a good option.
-It sounds intimidating, but it basically means splaying all the branches evenly out against the wall so the sun can easily reach and ripen the fruits.
+Support your plants as they grow, especially during fruiting.
+Depending on your space, there are many ways to design your supporting system.
+A fan-training trellis is a good option if your balcony doesn’t have a lot of sunlight.
+The term might sound intimidating, but it simply means to fan all the branches evenly against the wall so the sun can easily reach and ripen the fruits.

 I didn’t do this but here’s a photo I found on Pinterest: